Live Concert Series

 On Saturday, October 2, FabCollab will present the fourth edition of its hit hybrid livestream and in-person festival, Women in Song.
 The one-night-only event will take place at the breathtaking Aga Khan Museum -- the first event of its kind at the museum since March 2020 -- and will see four of the city’s most sought-after global music singers paired with four incredible dancers and choreographers, combining wildly different genres.

-The festival is presented in partnership with the Aga Khan Museum with support from Canada Council for the Arts, Canadian Heritage, and the City of Toronto SPARK Cultural Hotspot, along with streaming partners the Aga Khan Museum, Small World Music and the National Arts Centre.
+The festival is presented in partnership with the Aga Khan Museum with support from Canada Council for the Arts, Canadian Heritage, Ontario Arts Council and the City of Toronto SPARK Cultural Hotspot, along with streaming partners the Aga Khan Museum, Small World Music and the National Arts Centre.

 Women in Song: Strange Darlings showcases the diversity and talent of the city’s global music and dance scene by pairing disparate singers with contrasting dancers who have each been commissioned to create a new choreographic work to accompany the singer with which they have been partnered.
 The innovative pairings are: